billputer/billwiens.com/resume/resume.md

 #### Feb 2009 - Sept 2009: Linux System Administrator at *Freelock Computing*

 * Administered Ubuntu and Red Hat Linux servers for Freelock and clients.
-* Performed maintenance and deployment of Drupal web sites.
+* Performed maintenance and deployment of Drupal websites.
 * Took charge of an initiative to document and consolidate Freelock's server infrastructure.
 * Migrated internal services to a virtualized environment using VMware Server.